agcom/entity-extension-model/extensions/primitive-entity.md

 string
 ```

-They can implement the string entity in their optimized way :white_check_mark:.
+They can implement the string entity in their optimized way ✅.

 > String is a good enough abstraction.
 Too much abstraction would suffer implementations.